thatata/BRIEFVisualization/README.md

 The next stage of the project includes taking a series of images of this object over time and connecting the 3D models to create a 4D model where one can see the changes over time (the 4th dimension).
 An ideal object to model in three dimensional space over time is a plant, specifically a flower.

-## Current Stage of Development

-TODO: Chat about where we are here.

 ## Installation

 ### Hardware Components